How To Embed An Editable Google Sheet

 Step 3: Change the code to allow editing

 Go back to your document and grab the sharing link (green Share button in the upper right).
+You’ll notice these URLs are different.
+The above contains /d/e/ and the one below contains /d/

 The popup where to get the new links for the Google Sheet embed code.